glouw/openempire/README.md

 ## Open Empires

-This is a custom game engine for Age of Empires II written in C99 and SDL2 built for fast network play.
+This is a custom game engine for Age of Empires II written in less than 15,000 lines of C99 using only SDL2.

+Open Empires is multiplayer only, and borrows elements from StarCraft II and Age of Empires III.

 Data, art, and sound files are not supplied - to play Open Empires you must own the original boxed-set version of Age of Empires II and The Conquerors.

+Assets from the HD edition (not the definitive edition) will soon be supported.

 ![](art/screenshot.png)